-- Ensuring that there is a balanced gender mix involved in all stages of the recruitment process
+- ensuring there is a balanced gender mix involved in all stages of the recruitment process

-- Ensuring that there is consistency in the way that offers are made to candidates.
+- ensuring there is consistency in the way that offers are made to candidates.
 Any offers made above the lowest spine point for the grade require justification and sign off from the Talent Acquisition Manager

 Equality and diversity